 Many people feel a sense of freedom when they embrace extreme minimalism.
 They no longer feel chained to their stuff and are free to live their lives without worrying about taking care of a lot of things.

-This newfound freedom can lead to improved mental and emotional health.
+This newfound free time can lead to improved mental and emotional health.
 When you’re not bogged down by stuff, you can focus on what’s truly important to you.
 You may find that you have more time and energy to pursue your passions and live a more fulfilling life.

 As an extreme minimalist with little possessions, you have the opportunity to pack up and go whenever you want.
 This can lead to a sense of spontaneity and adventure.
 You may find that you’re more open to new experiences and opportunities when you’re not tied down by stuff.